inmanta/inmanta-core/docs/quickstart.rst

 1. `interface <https://github.com/inmanta/examples/blob/master/Networking/SR%20Linux/interfaces.cf>`_ configuration.
 2. `OSPF <https://github.com/inmanta/examples/blob/master/Networking/SR%20Linux/ospf.cf>`_ configuration.

-It could be useful to know **Inmanta** uses the ``gNMI`` protocol to interface with ``SR Linux`` devices.
+It could be useful to know that **Inmanta** uses the ``gNMI`` protocol to interface with ``SR Linux`` devices.

 .. note::

-    In order to make sure that everything is working correctly, run ``inmanta compile -f main.cf``.
+    In order to make sure that everything is working correctly, run ``inmanta compile``.
 This will ensure that the modules are in place and the configuration is valid.
 If you face any errors at this stage, please contact us.

 SR Linux interface configuration